 3.2.5.
 Communications Strategy

-Please describe your strategy to communicate and engage with key stakeholders and CSO’s in your country and selected landscape to promote participation, build relationships and foster partnerships; as well as to articulate the contribution of the SGP to the national priorities, GEF programming, and UNDP strategies, as decribed in Section 2 of the CPS.
+Please describe your strategy to communicate and engage with key stakeholders and CSO’s in your country and selected landscape to promote participation, build relationships and foster partnerships; as well as to articulate the contribution of the SGP to the national priorities, GEF programming, and UNDP strategies, as described in Section 2 of the CPS.

 Expected results framework